-CAROLINA GOLD S ♣ ≈ 150 days.
+CAROLINA GOLD S 🌞 🕿 150 days.
 [1685 or earlier.
 The main rice grown in Carolina wetlands for hundreds of years.
 Seedstock from Anson Mills.]
 Golden long grain rice.
 Slow Food USA, in the Ark of Taste listing, praises its "stunning subtle green tea, nutty almond and floral aromas and flavors.
 Carolina Gold brown rice tastes almost like barley with a nutty taste and a little bit of a sweet finish.
-It has a beautiful chewy texture." #72555 Pkt (7 g, ~230 seeds) \$3.75 CHARLESTON GOLD S (Seedstock thanks to the Carolina Rice Foundation.)
-A modern refinement of the classic Carolina Gold, keeping its great flavor, color, and texture, but with the bonuses of longer and more fragrant grains, as well as shorter stalks to make the plants more storm-hardy. #72557 Pkt (7 g) \$3.75 green manures for improving soil structure.
-It is an excellent soil renovator and pioneer crop for new fields.
-Rye is very good at releasing phosphorus and potassium.
-It also stabilizes excess soil and manure nitrogen.
-Rye and vetch together are one of the preferred cover crops for no-till tomato planting.
-Rye is also good for animal grazing; it's highly palatable and of good nutritional quality, and regrows after grazing.
-Rapid establishment and growth together with germination suppression make rye an excellent choice preceeding organic transplants.
-Sow Aug.
-1-Nov.
-15 as a winter cover crop.
-1⁄2 lb sows 85-125 sq. ft.
-Plant at 4-6 lbs per 1000 sq. ft., or 60-112 lbs per acre. #72702 Pkt (1⁄2 lb) \$3.50; #72702A (4 lbs) \$17.75
+It has a beautiful chewy texture." #72555 Pkt (7 g, ~230 seeds) \$3.95 CHARLESTON GOLD S Seedstock thanks to the Carolina Rice Foundation.
+A modern refinement of the classic Carolina Gold, keeping its great flavor, color, and texture, but with the bonuses of longer and more fragrant grains, as well as shorter stalks to make the plants more storm-hardy. #72557 Pkt (7 g) \$3.95 New!
+Tiara Purple (USDA-Tiara) 🌞 [2022, Anna McClung, USDA.]
+Beautiful purple rice.
+Originally from Asia, this variety was selected in Brazil for many years, then selected for another 15 years by Dr. McClung.
+Historically, in Asia, purple or black rice was often exclusively eaten by royalty. #72558 Pkt (7 g, ~302 seeds) \$3.95 Grains & Cover Crops continue on the next page.